FilipWirsen/pp5-ci/README.md

 ### Product Detail Page
 <img src="readme_assets/product-detail.png">
 The Products Detail page contains a link at the top witch lets the user know what product they are viewing and lets them go back to either the product page or the home page.
 The page is divided into two sides.
 The left side contains the product image and the right side contains the products sku, name, rating, price and description.
-Beneth this the user can select a quantity they wish to add to their bag and then by clickling the "Add to Bag" button the selected quantity is added to their cart.
-Under the "Add to Bag" button other customers reviews are shown.
+Beneth this the user can select a quantity they wish to add to their bag and then by clickling the "Add to Cart" button the selected quantity is added to their cart.
+Under the "Add to Cart" button other customers reviews are shown.

 ### Toasts
 <img src="readme_assets/toast.png">